Kelj-menc/PizzaKelj/README.md

     email = "your-gitregister-email@example.com"
     name = "Your-Git-Hub_username"

-save and close.
+Save and close.

---In the project folder (\PizzaKelj) locate '.env.example' file > make a copy of that file  > past it in a same directory and rename it in a '.env' now open that file wit some text editor and change in a DATABASE section
+--In the project folder (\PizzaKelj) locate '.env.example' file > make a copy of that file  > past it in the same directory and rename it in a '.env' now open that file with some text editor and change in a DATABASE section

     DB_DATABASE=pizzakelj and